-- Subjects may include wild flora (plants) and/or fauna (animals) in their natural (but not necessarily native) environment, inanimate natural subjects such as rocks and shells, and all natural landscapes including geological features and weather phenomenon. - Cultivated plants and domestic or captive animals are not acceptable. (see notes) - The NPSNZ code of ethics must be followed. - Baiting is allowed under ethical conditions, but photographers should inform the Honours Board Secretary on submission when baiting is used to obtain an image. - Images in this category should avoid evidence of humans. - Except for cropping, no manipulations, either in or out of camera, are allowed, which change the original content of the image. - Techniques allowed are limited to those that enhance the original capture to make it more accurately reflect what the photographer saw at the time.
+- Subjects may include wild flora (plants) and/or fauna (animals) in their natural (but not necessarily native) environment, inanimate natural subjects such as rocks and shells, and all natural landscapes including geological features and weather phenomenon. - Cultivated plants and domestic or captive animals are not acceptable. (see notes) - The NPSNZ code of ethics must be followed. - Images in this category should avoid evidence of humans. - Except for cropping the image content should not be changed. - Manipulations, either in or out of camera are limited to those that enhance the original capture to make it more accurately reflect what the photographer saw at the time.